slushpool/hashrate-proof/README.md

 ----------------------------
 Slush Pool <support@bitcoin.cz>

-This is a public script to verify pool hash rate from a proof file.
+This is a script to verify Slush Pool hash rate from a proof files published on https://slushpool.com/stats/hashrate_proof/.

 Proof file is a zipped text file with line-based jsons (each line is one json).
 The first line is header - just key-value